jocosocial/twitarr/rest_documentation.md

 	"real_name": "string",
 	"pronouns": "string",
-	"room_number": Integer # Also accepts string representation of an integer, "ban_reason": "string" # Required if user role is "banned" }
+	"room_number": Integer # Also accepts string representation of an integer, "mute_reason": "string" # Required if user role is "muted" "ban_reason": "string" # Required if user role is "banned" }
 ```